-(3) Chief Executive Officer transition costs represent severance, consulting and other costs.
+(3) Chief Executive Officer transition costs represent severance, consulting and other costs and are primarily included in administrative fee - managing member in the accompanying unaudited Condensed Financial Statements.

 The Company has also presented total operating expenses before the merger termination fee and related merger costs within its results of operations section below which is not a financial measure calculated in accordance with GAAP in the United States.
 Operating expenses before the merger termination fee and related merger costs represent operating costs less costs associated with the terminated Screenvision merger.
 This non-GAAP financial measure is used to provide readers a comparison of our 2016 results to our 2015 results without including the impact of the nonrecurring merger termination fee and related merger costs.
 The Company believes this is an important supplemental measure because it eliminates these nonrecurring costs to highlight trends in its ongoing business that may not otherwise be apparent when relying solely on GAAP financial measures.
 Operating expenses before the merger termination fee and related merger costs should not be regarded as an alternative to operating expenses or as an indicator of operating performance, nor should it be considered in isolation of, or as a substitute for financial measures prepared in accordance with GAAP.
 The Company believes that total operating expenses is the most directly comparable GAAP financial measure.